Katz92/Cleancomm/README.md

 ## Overview

 CleanComm is a web-based platform designed to empower communities to effectively manage waste and promote environmental sustainability.
-Through interactive features, users can report waste sightings, organize cleanup events, access educational resources, and track progress in their local areas. **Car
+Through interactive features, users can report waste sightings, organize cleanup events, access educational resources, and track progress in their local areas.

 ### Learning objectives